Where and How to Recycle or Dispose of Christmas Trees in Michigan in January 2018

 Oakland County Parks and Recreation offers free Christmas Tree

-Recycling at 11 park locations (see below) from
+Recycling at 11 park locations (see below) Trees can be dropped off

 and string.
 Addison Oaks near Oxford; Catalpa Oaks in Southfield;

 Glen Oaks in Farmington Hills; Groveland Oaks near Holly;